Tepin (horse)

-Tepin (foaled March 14, 2011) is a retired Thoroughbred racehorse who was named the American Champion Female Turf Horse of 2015 and 2016.
+Tepin (March 14, 2011 – 2023) was an American Thoroughbred racehorse who was named the American Champion Female Turf Horse of 2015 and 2016.
 She showed very promising form as a two-year-old in 2013 when she won the Delta Princess Stakes on the dirt.
 After a disappointing three-year-old season when she failed to win in four starts, she emerged as a top-class turf performer in 2015.
-Her wins as a four-year-old included the Churchill Distaff Turf Mile Stakes, Just A Game Stakes and First Lady Stakes before recording her biggest success when defeating male opposition in the Breeders' Cup Mile.
+Her wins as a four-year-old included the Churchill Distaff Turf Mile Stakes, Just a Game Stakes and First Lady Stakes before recording her biggest success when defeating male opposition in the Breeders' Cup Mile.
 In 2016, she won her first four starts and was then sent to England, where she defeated a field of leading European milers to win the Queen Anne Stakes.
 On returning to North America, she extended her winning streak to eight in the Woodbine Mile.
 The streak included three Grade/Group 1 wins against male horses in three different countries.
 Although Tepin finished second in her next two starts including an effort to defend her title in the Breeders Cup Mile, she was still named the Champion Female Turf Horse for the second year in a row.
 Tepin was inducted to the Canadian Horse Racing Hall of Fame in 2020 and the US National Museum of Racing and Hall of Fame in 2022.

 Background

-Tepin is a bay mare with three white socks and a small white star who was bred in Kentucky by Machmer Hall.
+Tepin was a bay mare with three white socks and a small white star who was bred in Kentucky by Machmer Hall.
 She was sired by the sprinter Bernstein, who won the Railway Stakes and the Concorde Stakes when trained in Ireland by Aidan O'Brien.
 His most notable other progeny has been Karakontie, who won the Breeders' Cup Mile in 2014.
 Her dam Life Happened was an unraced daughter of another O'Brien sprinter Stravinsky: before foaling Tepin she had produced the colt Vyjack, whose wins included the Jerome Stakes and the Kelso Handicap.
 She was descended from the mare Omayya, who was the ancestor of many important winners including the Melbourne Cup winner Americain and the Irish Oaks winner Melodist.

 As a yearling Tepin was consigned to the Fasig-Tipton sale at Saratoga in August and was bought for $140,000 by Robert E. Masterson.
-She was sent into training with Mark Casse, who was inducted into the Canadian Racing Hall Of Fame in 2016.
-As Casse is based at Woodbine in Canada and Tepin was based in the U.S., much of her day-to-day training was handled by his son, Norman Casse.
+She was sent into training with Mark E. Casse, who was inducted into the Canadian Horse Racing Hall Of Fame in 2016.
+As Casse was based at Woodbine in Canada and Tepin was based in the U.S., much of her day-to-day training was handled by his son, Norman Casse.

-Tepin is named for the street on which Masterson lives, not the pepper.
-Her nickname is the "Queen of the Turf".
+Tepin was named for the street on which Masterson lives, not the pepper.
+Her nickname was the "Queen of the Turf".